LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

    These methods list groups in a variety of ways.
 The first method will list all groups.
 A ``-name`` parameter can be specified to perform wild card searches.
-The wildcard character is ``%``.
-The second and third methods return a list of group that the indicated user belongs to.
+The wildcard character is "%".
+The second and third methods return a list of groups that the indicated user belongs to.

    Each group is represented by a map object containing the following keys: id, name, enabled, comment.